Johennes/aliexpress-invoice-generator/README.md

 ## Running (from Code)

 For development and testing you can run the extension from code without installing using `web-ext`.
 The `run.sh` script encapsulates the latter.

+## Credits

+The invoice template is an adaptation of [sparksuite/simple-html-invoice-template](https://github.com/sparksuite/simple-html-invoice-template).